lukepolo/laracart/readme.md

 * Prices display currency and locale
 * Endless item chaining for complex systems
 * Totals of all items within the item chains
+* Item Model Relation at a global and item level

 ## Laravel compatibility